SigmaRichards/HaversineOCLTool/README.md

 # OpenCL Haversines

 This is a tool for calculating haversine distances between coordinates.
 This is a tool being used as part of a personal project and thus may have limited applicability beyond that.
-The tool is designed to take 2 CSV files (lets say A and B) and compute all paired distances from A to B. The tool is partially working however there are a number of caveats based on the very early stage of this project.
-See below.
+The tool is designed to take 2 CSV files (lets say A and B) and compute all paired distances from A to B.

 ## RapidCSV